Owning a home — it’s part of the American Dream!

 This creativity has led to a new opportunity for people to buy houses even when they may not be able to apply for traditional loans.
 And that’s how the American Dream is evolving: people still want to own homes (and can!) but there are new ways of buying those homes…

-Rent to Own Housing in Wilmington and Other Areas
+Rent to Own Housing in Eastern and Other Areas

 In a traditional house purchase: the buyer goes to a bank, pays a down payment, and gets a mortgage loan for the remainder of the amount owed on the house they’re buying.